javaee/glassfish-samples/README.md

 mvn install
 ```

+Each application module builds and the resulting WAR is written to each respective `target` subdirectory.

-See the [README](ws/javaee8/README.md) file in the `/javaee8` directory for details on adding additional samples.
+See the [README](ws/javaee8/README.md) file in the `/javaee8` directory for details on adding additional modules.